Complexity of distances: Theory of generalized analytic equivalence relations: Introduction

-\begin{thmx} Let $\rho$ be any pseudometric to which the Kadets distance is Borel-uniformly continuous reducible (e.g. any of the pseudometrics from Theorem \ref{thm:intro1}).
-Then there are elements $A$ from the domain of $\rho$ such that the function $\rho(A,\cdot)$ is not Borel. \end{thmx}
+\begin{thmx} Let $\rho$ be any pseudometric to which the Kadets distance is Borel-uniformly continuous reducible (see \cite{CDKpart2} for a large list of examples).
+Then there is an element $A$ from the domain of $\rho$ such that the function $\rho(A,\cdot)$ is not Borel (see Theorem~\ref{thm:distancenotBorel}). \end{thmx}

+Finally, in an appendix, we extend the results from \cite{BYDNT} where it was shown that the equivalence classes of the Gromov-Hausdorff and Kadets distances are Borel.

 Let us note that each pseudometric $\rho$ on a set $X$ induces also a cruder equivalence relation, which we denote here by $E^\rho$, where for $x,y\in X$ we set $x E^\rho y$ if and only if $\rho(x,y)<\infty$.
 The complexity of such relations, for the natural pseudometrics from functional analysis and metric geometry, has been studied recently rather extensively.
 For example, for the Lipschitz and Banach-Mazur distances, the complexity of such equivalences was determined in \cite{FLR}, where it was shown that they are complete analytic equivalence relations.
 For the Gromov-Hausdorff distance, it was studied recently in \cite{AC}, where it was shown that this equivalence is not Borel reducible to an orbit equivalence relation.
+A plausible conjecture is that for all analytic pseudometrics $\rho$ bi-reducible with the Gromov-Hausdorff distance, the equivalence relation $E^\rho$ is complete analytic.